marzeverett/vitaldb_manager/Experiment_Plan.md

 ## By Case - Revisit

-X. All datastreams from all cases are recreated from all datastreams from all cases, preprocessing and fusing input from L (on case) -- Ensemble?
+X. (NO) All datastreams from all cases are recreated from all datastreams from all cases, preprocessing and fusing input from L (on case) -- Ensemble?
 (No)

-Y. All datastreams from all cases are predicted from all datastreams from all cases, after being preprocessing by AE in X.  (No)
+Y. (NO) All datastreams from all cases are predicted from all datastreams from all cases, after being preprocessing by AE in X.  (No)

 Z. (No)